tedchain/tedchain-technology/README.md

 Global rules
 ------------

-A transaction is made of multiple :ref:`record mutations <data-structures-records>`. ``ACC`` record mutations are subject to a balancing rule.
+A transaction is made of multiple `record mutations <data-structures-records>`. ``ACC`` record mutations are subject to a balancing rule.
 The balancing rule works as follow:

 1. For every ``ACC`` record, the delta between the previous balance and the new proposed balance is calculated.
 2. The sum of all deltas **per asset type** is calculated.